- Carolyn Djanogly

 V. S. Naipaul is also the author of a number of works of non-fiction, including three books about India: An Area of Darkness (1964), India: A Wounded Civilization (1977), India: A Million Mutinies Now (1990), and two books about Islamic societies, Among the Believers: An Islamic Journey (1981) and Beyond Belief: Islamic Excursions (1998).
 He has written about the Caribbean in The Middle Passage: Impressions of Five Societies - British, French and Dutch in the West Indies and South America (1962) and The Loss of El Dorado: A History (1969), and has published two collections of essays, The Overcrowded Barracoon and Other Articles (1972) and The Return of Eva Peron (1980).
 The Writer and the World: Essays, was published in 2002: Literary Occasions (2004), is a further collection of essays.
 His latest book is The Masque of Africa: Glimpses of African Belief (2010).

 V. S. Naipaul was knighted in 1989.
 He was awarded the David Cohen British Literature Prize by the Arts Council of England in 1993 and the Nobel Prize for Literature in 2001.
 He holds honorary doctorates from Cambridge University and Columbia University in New York, and honorary degrees from the universities of Cambridge, London and Oxford.
-He lives in Wiltshire, England.
+He died in August 2018.

 In his Nobel lecture delivered on the award of one of the world's most prestigious prizes for a life's work as a writer, V.S.
 Naipaul made a characteristic observation.